How to DIY an affordable Pikler Triangle: An IKEA Hack

 diy pikler climbing triangle

-Like all good things that last, her concept of a toddler climbing toy has remained largely unchanged.
-In fact, in the last few years, it has gain popularity and is probably on the wishlist of many new parents.
-Especially if you’re into creating a Montessori style environment.
+In fact, in the last few years, it has gained massive popularity and is probably on the wishlist of many new parents.
+This is especially true if you’re looking to create a Montessori-style environment for your kid.

 There are many for sale on Amazon and there’s this beautiful transformable one on Etsy for almost $400.